cloudmesh-book/book-latex-2018/cloud-clusters/chapters/class/policy.md

 *   any post from piazza by a TA must be not be send to the individual student only, but also must include *instructors*;

-These elementary rules gurantee that multiple instructors can view your post and that a record of the post is created in piazza.
+These elementary rules guarantee that multiple instructors can view your post and that a record of the post is created in piazza.